 How to Make Vegan Butternut Squash Soup

-Look, there are several ways to go about making a good butternut squash soup.
+There are several strategies for how to cut butternut for soup.
 I happen to really like the method that requires roasting the butternut squash first.
 Why?
-Because roasting the squash brings out some of its richer flavors.
+Because roasted butternut squash brings out some of its richer flavors.

-So, I begin by roasting the butternut squash.
-Simply cut a sliver off the bottom of the squash, to create a stable base, and the cut off the stem.
+- Cut a sliver off the bottom of the squash, to create a stable base, and then cut off the stem.

-Allow it to cool a little bit and then remove the peel and cut into 1″ cubes.
+- Allow the baked squash to cool a little bit and then remove the peel and cut into 1″ cubes.

-To make the soup itself, simply cook the onion with a little olive oil in a pot until the onions are tender.
-Then add the rest of the ingredients, like garlic, apples, spices, broth and more.
+To make the vegan roasted butternut squash soup itself, simply cook the onion with a little olive oil in a pot until the onions are tender.
+Then add the rest of the ingredients, like garlic, apples, spices, broth, and more.
 Let all that simmer until the apples are tender.

 Should you peel the apples?
 I say no. Because the peel is where so many of the nutrients reside.
 That said, if you don’t have a high-powered blender, you might want to go ahead and peel the apples because they are harder to pulverize.
 You can save those peels to something else like a green smoothie!

-Transfer all the ingredients, including roasted squash in a blender.
+Transfer all the dairy-free butternut squash soup ingredients, including roasted squash into a blender.
 Now, one thing to note here: this makes a lot of soup!
 You will want to do this in batches.
 It helps to have a bowl handy so you can puree one batch, transfer it to a bowl, and then move on to the next batch.

-To serve this soup, spoon it out into a bowl and microwave on high for a minute or two, until heated through.
+To serve vegan butternut soup, spoon it out into a bowl and microwave it on high for a minute or two, until heated through.
 Allow it to cool slightly and then add vegan coconut yogurt on top with pumpkin seeds and even a few dried cranberries.
 It’s delicious!

 Vegan Butternut Squash Soup